JetBrains/kotlin-web-site/docs/topics/js/js-ir-migration.md

 if (props.isInitialized && props.visible) {} // not OK in Kotlin
 ```

-However, this code will throw a `ClassCastException` because `visible` is `null` while its type doesn't allow this.
+This code will throw a `ClassCastException` because `visible` is `null` while its type doesn't allow this.

 **Solution**: make all `Boolean` properties of external interfaces nullable (`Boolean?`):